How to Use a Pressure Canner to Preserve Your Veggies, Meats, and More

 Pressure canning is specifically for low-acid foods like vegetables and meats.
 If you’re looking to can green beans, meats, or soups, you need to know how to can with a pressure canner.
 The method for pressure canning is almost identical to boiling-water canning, but the appliance differs.
 It is imperative you use a pressure canner when a recipe specifies it to keep food safe.
 Follow along as we show you how to use a pressure canner.

 Pressure canning used to be much more intimidating than it is now.
-With all the stories stories from our grandmas of exploding pressure canners, how could we NOT be scared?!
-Luckily, manufacturers have tremendously improved safety features and even the materials used to make pressure canners, so those fears of kitchen explosions can be put to rest.
+With all the stories from our grandmas of exploding pressure canners, how could we NOT be scared?!
+Luckily, manufacturers have tremendously improved safety features and even the materials used to make pressure canners, so those fears of kitchen explosions can be put to rest and you can get pressure canning green beans, fish, corn, meat, and other low-acid foods (those with a pH greater than 4.6).
+We've compiled our best Test Kitchen pressure canner tips and step-by-step directions on how to use a pressure canner here for you to master this kitchen skill and preserve all your summer produce.

+With the boom in popularity of pressure cooking using a multi-cooker such as the Instant Pot many people assume it can be used for canning, too (that's understandable, those appliances have a lot of functions and pressure cooking is similar, just not quite the same.).
+But no, you cannot pressure can in a pressure cooker, only in a pressure canner such as this T-Fal pressure canned ($109.99, Macy's).
+So what is a pressure canner?
 A pressure canner is a large pot that has a lid that locks onto the pot and a dial or weighted gauge that allows you to regulate steam pressure that builds up inside the pot by turning the burner heat up or down.
 The pressurized steam is much hotter than boiling water.
-It heats jars to 240°F to kill microorganisms in low-acid foods.
+It heats jars to 240°F to kill microorganisms in low-acid foods (a boiling water canner only heats to 212°F, which is not hot enough to destroy spores the cause botulism toxin).
 Unlike boiling-water canners, you only put 2-3 inches of water into the bottom because you’re cooking with steam instead of boiling water.

 Pressure Canner Regulators